 Nina joined Team Brunel in the Volvo Ocean Race 2017/18 in Aukland ahead of the renowned Southern Ocean leg.
 Nina won her debut leg with Team Brunel also leading the fleet around Cape Horn.
 There on, it seemed that Team Brunel were on a charge; winning 3 legs and arriving 2nd in another.
 A final leg through the North Sea, that would see the fleet briefly visiting Aarhus, decided the overall winners of this edition of the Volvo Ocean Race.
 Although tied for first place until the final hours, Team Brunel finished an impressive third place into their home port.

 Nina joined team Moneypenny on the bow for the 2020 Rolex Sydney Hobart competing in all the lead up events which unfortunately due to COVID-19 was cancelled.
-She rejoins the team for 2021
+She remains on the team to the this day.
+Most recently winning the Sydney to Gold Coast Race 2022.

 Outside of sailing Nina continues her work in the fitness industry by coaching, holding seminars and mentoring young athletes.